GuangtengMeng/GuangtengMeng.github.io/index.md

 - The project utilized **scales, behaviors, EEGs, and fMRI** to investigate the cognitive neural mechanisms of interpersonal coopetition. **Computational models** were built for fitting purposes based on brain activation changes induced by dynamic trade-off during such social exchanges.

 ### Brain-Inspired Autonomous System (Service Lab at 2012 Central Research Institute)
-- Based on the mechanisms of advanced human cognitive processing, this project innovatively proposed a **Brain-Inspired Autonomous System (BIAS)** by blending the cutting-edge fields of **autonomous systems, brain science, computational modelling, and cognitive neuroscience**.
-- Through mathematical models, it simulated human cognitive processes such as **belief updating, value-based decision making, conflict monitoring, and knowledge graphing**.
+- Based on the mechanisms of advanced human cognitive processing, this project innovatively proposed a **Brain-Inspired Autonomous System (BIAS)** by blending the cutting-edge fields of autonomous systems, brain science, computational modelling, and cognitive neuroscience.
+Through mathematical models, it simulated human cognitive processes such as **belief updating, value-based decision making, conflict monitoring, and knowledge graphing**.
-- The project explored its application in areas like **traffic flow forecasting, user experience, operational efficiency, and resource utilization**.
-- This research direction has been included in Huawei's key research track in the **Autonomous Driving Network L5 Overall Reference Architecture Baseline (2023-2026)**.
+- The project explored its application in areas like traffic flow forecasting, user experience, operational efficiency, and resource utilization.
+This research direction has been included in Huawei's key research track in the **Autonomous Driving Network L5 Overall Reference Architecture Baseline (2023-2026)**.

 ## Selected Publications